briatte/srqm/data/nhis1017_readme.txt

   nhis1017_codebook_* .pdf  -- official codebooks (2010 and 2017)
   nhis1017_variables  .txt  -- list of all variables

-  as well as this README file.
+  ... as well as the nhis1017.do Stata do-file, which was used to create the nhis1017 dataset, and this README file.

 Production context
 ------------------